rainshowerLabs/blutgang/README.md

 ### Tldr

-Clone the repository, and fint the `example_config.toml` file.
+Clone the repository, and find the `example_config.toml` file.
 Edit it to your liking, and run `cargo run --release -- -c example_config.toml`.

 If you want to use command line arguments instead, please run `cargo run --release -- --help` for more info.
 Keep in mind that the recommended way to run blutgang is via a config file.